folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/deploy-jobs/create-email/Readme.md

 ### TENANT_ID

-The short name of the Tenant to create.
+The short name of the Tenant to use.
 Defaults to `mytenant`.

 ### EMAIL_FROM